jaykhan-dev/jkvp/docs/blog/programming/vuejs.md

 This site is built with VuePress which is a great way of building static sites.
 Working with data is essential in todays world but how that data is rendered on the client is something every UX designer must take into consideration.

-Speed is major issue with all websites and applications and compromising can lead to lost business.
+Speed is a major issue with all websites and applications and compromising can lead to lost business.
 In this case, I wanted a site that would *load fast*, and has a great UX and easy development environments.

 If SEO is a matter of concern, then VuePress is built to be SEO-friendly.